Meeting your heating requirements with infrared heating panels

 Thermal envelope of the property and infrared heating panels

 The level of insulation, the quality of glazing and the air-tightness of a building are key factors in determining how much heat is retained.
-Each building fabric will offer a different thermal insulating performance, but this must be taken into consideration when you are sizing panels.
+Each building fabric will offer a different thermal insulating performance, and this must be taken into consideration when you are sizing panels.

 If, on the other hand, you live in a period property and you have solid walls; or if you live in house with unfilled cavities, then installing insulation prior to putting up the heating panels may be a sensible idea.
 Loft insulation, for example, is cheap and easy to install.
 Ideally this should be be done prior to installing the panels, since once in place, the insulation would help limit the heat loss from the home when the panels were switched on.